 - Secure a job, internship, or volunteer position (Paid or Unpaid)

 - Watch the Work Experience Orientation and complete the Orientation Quiz (Save quiz as file (PDF) to your computer as you will need to upload the file into WE Application)

-- Complete the online Work Experience Application (FALL 2020 WE Application Available!)
-Watch the WE Application Tutorial below for assistance as needed.
+- Complete the online Work Experience Application (Spring 2021 now available!) - Watch the WE Application Tutorial below for assistance as needed.

 - Completion of Employer Agreement by Site Supervisor (emailed to Site Supervisor automatically once student WE Application has been submitted)